Mattlister/designandconquer/README.md

 * When building the original layout, as you can see on the site as it is now, I changed the font to white.
 It stood out better against the blue.
 Once in place, I could start my concept of building content from one location, I came up with the idea of having the flipped image as my original sketch below shows.
 The 9 images and the idea behind the flipped image is at the bottom.
-  I think worked out really well and looks good.
+  I think it worked out really well and looks strong on screen.

 <p align="center">
   <img width="500" height="250" src="/assets/wireframes/conceptsketch2.png">